-Controls orientation of numeric labels on the axes.
-By default they are drawn adaptively: horizontally where possible, but may be angled to accommodate more labels if crowding is high.
+Tick Label Angles Controls orientation of numeric labels on the axes.
+By default they are dra horizontally where possible, but may be angled to accommodate more labels high.
 But you can choose to fix the orientation horizontal or angled instead.

-Controls whether grid lines will be drawn antialiased (smoothed) or not.
-This option does not affect plots exported to vector formats.
+Antialiasing Controls whether grid lines will be drawn antialiased (smoothed) or not.
+This affect plots exported to vector formats. option does not

+Font Tab •

+For

+Text Syntax: Plain Antialias LaTeX

+Font Size: 12 ×

+Font Style: Standard 🕶 🕨

+Font Weight: Plain 🔻 🕨